Giskard-AI/giskard-hub/script-docs/oss/sdk/security.rst

-:og:description: Security Testing with Giskard Open Source - Use LLM Scan to automatically detect security vulnerabilities, prompt injection attacks, and data leakage in your language models.
+:og:title: Giskard Open Source - Security Testing :og:description: Detect security vulnerabilities, prompt injection attacks, and data leakage in your LLM agents and language models with our free LLM Scan tool.

 ======================================================
 Detect Security Vulnerabilities in LLMs using LLM Scan